 Laura has been a doula since 2008 when she discovered a passion for connecting women with resources, information, and support during and after pregnancy.
 Laura believes that every mom and baby are unique, and therefore each experience is different.
 She is dedicated to helping moms find their voice by connecting them with information, support, and individualized care on their journey.

-She is the co-founder of The Nesting Place, and lives in Long Island with her husband and three children, including a set of twins.
+In addition to being a doula, Laura is the co-founder of The Nesting Place.
+She lives in Long Island with her husband and three children, including a set of twins.

 Get in touch with Laura